Samyak005/Central-Airport-Management-System-Database/README.md

 * Deletion of a plane which is no longer active
 * Deletion of an inactive/fired employee

+### Documentation related to phases 1, 2 and 3 can be found in the adjoining folders.

 ## Project by `TEAM SEQUEL EXTRACT`
 - Anmol Agarwal
 - Pratyush Priyadarshi